 Politics aside, for Pure MMTers, that GoFundMe which Mike Morris mentioned, is another perfect example of using creative pen strokes, not keystrokes, to unlock would-be unproductive savings dollars and looping them back into the functional economy—the modern monetary solution needed in an age of PayGo and rising wealth inequality fed by ‘more deficits’.

-Another thing that the entire MMT community ignored (or completely missed) is that there has been NO DEBT LIMIT for almost a year.
+Another thing that the entire MMT community ignored or completely missed is that there has been NO DEBT LIMIT for almost a year.
+The ‘Current Statutory Debt Limit’ as of December 31, 2018 was ZERO DOLLARS—meaning that federal debt was NOT subject a limit AT ALL.
 This is yet another glimpse of the future, where the Modern Monetary ‘Formality’ of having a debt limit is disposed of and the Modern Monetary Theory enters the final stages to become the Modern Monetary Reality.

 Politics makes strange bedfellows (like when ‘description’ MMT hooks up with ‘prescription’ MMT).